NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/tabnabbing/Detecting Tabnabbing Attacks Via An RL-Based Agent.md

 **Dataset**
 A publicly available dataset (Phishpedia) was utilized to train the model.
 The dataset contained both ==phishing websites and legitimate websites==.
+- 48,046 data instances, with 19,388 being legitimate and 28,658 being phishing data

 **Features of the model**
 - Title